lambdaclass/lambdaclass_hacking_learning_path/README.md

 6. Try to not create channels unless they're really necessary.
 The idea is to have only the channels that we need, please don't create channels to make some kind of joke.

 # Tool Stack
-Many other tools are used to facilitate many task, as well as enforcing security for all employees.
+Many other tools are used to facilitate many tasks, as well as enforcing security for all employees.

 For more information, please refer to our [Notion document](https://www.notion.so/lambdaclass/Tool-Stack-c87055f2b3944624a6245e1cbfa904a5?pvs=4), that aims to provide a simple overview for all of our tools.